ihsotas0/Interfaced/worldbuilding/pickerism.md

 Pickerism postulates that there is a Picker who decides the outcome of all stochastic events in the Universe at any given time.
-The Picker exists outside the Universe but within the same time dimension, so the Picker experiences the time of their labor, which, in the 21st century, is around 10 thousand years.
+The Picker exists outside the Universe but still experiences the time of their labor, which, in the 21st century, is around one thousand years.
 Because of this, many consider the Picker's job to be Hell itself.

 But this time accounts for less than an attosecond in the Universe.
-(Picker's labor to decide the states of all particles in the Universe during a period of time less than an attosecond before being replaced, but to them, this is 10 thousand years of torture).
+(Picker's labor to decide the states of all particles in the Universe during a period of time less than an attosecond before being replaced, but to them, this is one thousand years of torture).
+The Picker time is so small that, in the time it takes a photon to cross a hydrogen atom, over a hundred Pickers control the Universe.

 *All conscious beings become Pickers upon death.* Since this includes the entire Universe, with trillions and trillions of inhabited worlds, the death rate is beyond any reasonable analog (see Picker Calculus for details).
-The death rate of course affects the time any being is Picker, since if there are more deaths in any given second, each death is responsible for less time as Picker.

-AI Pickers?
+The death rate is what determines the Picker time.
+The minimum time Pickers must exist for is exactly the time between deaths, since the next person to die becomes Picker.
+Thus. a high death rate leads to a low Picker time and a low death rate to a high one.

+Some Pickers, however, go beyond the minimum Picker time for the sake of others (or to control the Universe substantially).

+Whether AI/AC beings become Pickers is a debate equal to whether or not they are sentient.
+Many people confirm there position on AI based on the communications from Oracles.
+(The Oracles say that there are AI Pickers, but there is no way to prove this.)

 Oracles have never shown a human, since there are simply so many aliens.